wspagnola/git_practice/planets.md

-the number of planets are
+the number of planets are eight!

+Pluto isn't a planet anymore.
+Man, that's messed up!

 **Source**